 What can I do at Rekero?

 Being right in the heart of the Mara Reserve, your main activity at Rekero will be the shared morning and afternoon game drives, though with such a central location, you’ll often find that the wildlife comes to you.
 This is particularly the case during the migration season especially with one of the major crossing points of the Talek River being very close by, though the surrounding area can inevitably get rather busy as a result.
-For an extra fee, we can also arrange dawn hot air balloon flights over the reserve, followed by a champagne breakfast and organise visits to the local Maasai community (around an hour or two away).
+For an extra fee, we can also arrange dawn hot air balloon flights over the reserve, followed by a champagne breakfast and organise visits to a Maasai community.

 Want to know more?
 We’ve been here, so just